 For me, societal and racial forgiveness is an extension of the inner work that started when I forgave my parents, and step-parent for the trauma and abuse that my siblings and I suffered for years.
 Many psychotherapists, including my own, have considered this to be healthy forgiveness.

-As a young black woman, the first person I deeply forgave was the head of our home.
-It took me well into my adulthood before I became spiritually mature enough to ask God to help me forgive those who hurt me, and even much longer for me to forgive myself for the things I did that still affect me.
+As a young black woman, the first person that I had to deeply forgive was the head of my childhood home.
+I was able to do the work of counseling for a long period of time.
+Still, it took me well in my adulthood before I became spiritually mature enough to ask God to help me forgive those who hurt me, and even much longer for me to forgive myself for the things I did that still affect me.

 For approximately two years, I went on what seemed like a forgiveness spree until it turned into a lifestyle.
 We all need this superpower, otherwise, we will live in mental torment while wearing the chains that keep us bound to pain that is in the past or needs to become the past.